mpkahn/homework04/README.md

 Javascript Quiz is a simple 3-question quiz about extremely difficult javascript elements that only a true master would know.

 ## Installation
-Clone this repository and open html, js, and css files in code editor.
-View website at https://mpkahn.github.io/homework04/
+Clone this repository and open html (js inline) and css files in code editor.
+View website at https://mpkahn.github.io/homework04/.
+Images in assets folder.

 ## Usage
 Open https://mpkahn.github.io/homework04/ And the countdown clock will begin!
 You have 60 seconds to successfully answer the 3 questions before the quiz goes away and you must try again.